ArtSector Gallery Review - Is It Worth The Visit?

 Chicken ala king on melba toast - 59 pesos - 0⭐ out of 5⭐

 Do not buy this item!
 It's sooooo small that I think I could finish it in one bite.
-It's just some shreds of chicken on the pwet of tasty bread.
+It's just like shreds of chicken on the pwet of tasty bread.
 I'd give it one star if it had some good sauce like a decent chicken ala king, but alas, it didn't.

 Cinnamon roll with cream cheese - 99 pesos - 1⭐ out of 5⭐